 Pittsburgh has spent the better part of four decades crafting its future.
 As economies collapsed across the nation, leaders found few ideals on which to model their revival.
 Strolling down the river, wandering through streets filled with art and businesses and daily life, it’s easy to forget the unlikely path we’ve traveled.
 For Pittsburgh of the 21st century is a city drawn by its own diversity, shaped by uncommon collaboration and an even more unusual legacy of investment.

 Our journey though does not stop at recognition.
 As a city, we have already begun to measure our progress against international standards.
-Since 2012, GBA has benchmarked buildings against the 2030 Challenge, whose reductions in energy and water use align with timelines set by the Paris Agreement, and form the basis of the City of Pittsburgh’s Climate Action Plan.
+Since 2012, GBA has benchmarked buildings against the 2030 Challenge, whose reductions in energy and water use align with the Paris Agreement, and form the basis of the City of Pittsburgh’s Climate Action Plan.
 But achieving these radical changes requires scaling the solutions that we have, and innovating beyond what we can imagine.

 Green Building Alliance